Nair-Anuja/DataMigration/README.md

 # DataMigration
-In this project , we will be building an end -to - end pipeline for migrating on-premises database to cloud.
+In this project , we will be building an end to end pipeline for migrating on-premises database to cloud.
 We will be implementing the project on Azure.
 \

 Project is in progress.

 ## Solution Architecture